haicenhacks/homeInventory/README.md

-Status as of June 29, 2022: There are multiple issues.
-Migrations are not being correctly applied in the docker image.
-I do not currently have time to investigate.
-This was the first project I made with django, and I haven't really done much with it since.
+## Update
+Status as of September 5, 2022: Due to some issues I was having with docker and/or postgres, this app now defaults to using sqlite3.

 # Home Inventory
 ## About